 Are you just getting started as a young adult in this world?
 Or maybe you have a few miles on your tires?

 How do you simplify finances?
 Well, by completing some fundamental tips that I’m going to share with you in this article.

 At times, my views may go against conventional thinking or popular attitudes about money.
 I will point out those views out as we go.

 Why Should You Streamline Finances?

 It’s hard to get ahead financially.
 Let alone build real wealth, if you are disorganized with your finances.

 Furthermore, streamlining your finances IS NOT difficult.
-And finally, doing so will save you time and stress as you move forward with your life.
+And finally, doing so will save you time and financial stress as you move forward with your life.

 Assumptions Before We Talk About Streamlining Your Finances